open agroecology lab

 Background and Motivation

 Agroecology is a holistic and integrated approach that simultaneously applies ecological and social concepts and principles to the design and management of sustainable agriculture and food systems.
 Agroecology is concurrently a science, a set of practices and a social movement and has evolved as a concept over recent decades to expand in scope from a focus on fields and farms to encompass the entirety of agriculture and food systems.
+It has been globally recognized that the farms and agroeco-systems that apply the principles of agroecology present themselves with great potential to face the current global socio-ecological crisis in its multiple dimensions (climate change, loss of biodiversity, environmental pollution, loss of biocultural diversity), while building food sovereignty.

 However, agroecology is still in an incipient state of adoption among certain peasant and family farming sectors due, not only to structural determinants, but also to the way in which knowledge is generated, rescued, and exchanged among producers, technicians, and institutions dedicated to agroecology.
 The prescriptive advice that agrochemistry provided to individual producers has no replacement in agroecology, which also requires another type of knowledge regarding the agroecosystem to act, since it is a production based on processes, located, and not input dependent such as conventional industrial agriculture.